COVID-19 Information Hub

 - COVID-19 Positive Isolation: On-campus students, staff, and faculty who test positive for COVID-19

 - Call the Emergency Phone at 646-242-4411 for guidance.

-- Remain in an isolated location (not leaving or accepting visitors) for five days since the onset (start) of symptoms (or positive test, if asymptomatic), and exit isolation on day six so long as you have been fever-free (without using pain relievers or fever reducing medicines) for 24 hours.
-Once released from isolation, you are required to wear an N95 face mask (provided by King’s) and observe social distancing protocols at all times while on campus through day 10.
+- Isolate for five days since the onset of symptoms (or positive test, if asymptomatic) in your on- or off-campus residence, and exit isolation on day six, so long as you’ve been fever-free for 24 hours.
+Once released from isolation, you are required to wear a surgical, KN95, or N95 face mask while on campus through day 10.